How Much Gap Is Accepted For Study In Australia

 Can I Study in Australia After a 10-Year Gap?

-It may be possible to study in Australia after a 10-year gap, but the application must be prepared carefully.
-A long gap is usually more acceptable for mature students applying for postgraduate, MBA, professional or research programmes.
+Yes, it may be possible to study in Australia after a 10-year gap, but the application must be prepared carefully.

-A 10-year gap may be considered if the student can show:
+A 10-year gap may be considered if you can show:

 • Consistent employment history